Arill/damecon-browser/README.md

 derivative works of, publicly display, publicly perform, sublicense, and distribute your contributions and such derivative works.

-The owners of the electron-browser-shell project will also be granted the right to relicense the contributed source code and its derivative works.
+The owners of the damecon-browser/electron-browser-shell projects will also be granted the right to relicense the contributed source code and its derivative works.